A Guide to Basic Payroll Terminology

-Recently, I took a job working for a global human resources company, in their client services department, and underwent a ten week training course in payroll.
+Recently, I took a job working for a global human resources company in their client services department and underwent a 10-week training course in payroll.
 This was a new avenue of business that I had never been exposed to previously.
 During my training, I learned the basics of payroll.
-The following are terminology of payroll and payroll taxes which are helpful when trying to learn a position in payroll.

 First let's start with the definition of payroll, which is:

-- Keeping records of employee's pay rate, tax withholding, deductions, paid time off, etc.
+- Keeping records of employees' pay rates, tax withholding, deductions, paid time off, etc.

-- Also payroll accounts for the total earnings of every employee in a fiscal year.
+- Accounting for the total earnings of every employee in a fiscal year.

-- Gross Pay - This amount includes the total of the employee's pay calculated before anything is taken out (such as taxes, deductions etc).
+This amount includes the total of the employee's pay calculated before anything is taken out (such as taxes, deductions, etc).
 How do you calculate gross pay for either salaried or hourly employees?

-- Hourly - Rate of pay multiplied by hours worked equals total gross pay.
+- Hourly: The rate of pay multiplied by hours worked equals total gross pay.

-- Salary - Set salary amount for employee for that pay period equals total gross pay.
+- Salary: The set salary amount for employee for that pay period equals total gross pay.

 Contact your State Department of Labor or U.S. Department of Labor to learn what the law mandates for a minimum wage in your state.
 In an instance where your employee is subject to both federal and state minimum wage requirements, you are required to pay the employee the higher rate of the two minimum wage rates.

-Time Sheet - A method should be used to track each employee's time for when they clock in and out of work, for lunch and any personal time off taken during the work day.
-This is especially important for hourly employees as their hours worked is used to calculate their regular pay as well as any overtime.
-There are two common methods for collection an employee's time, which include;
+A method should be used to track each employee's time for when they clock in and out of work, for lunch, and any personal time off taken during the work day.
+This is especially important for hourly employees, as their hours worked are used to calculate their regular pay as well as any overtime.
+There are two common methods for collection an employee's time:

 Regardless of which method is used, the purpose is to record the employee's time accurately so that they are paid for the correct number of hours worked.